 The song has been frequently sampled in popular songs, including recent hits like Drake's "Nice For What" and Cardi B.'s "Be Careful," frankly because it's so damn relevant.
 We are all guilty of being swindled of our hearts from someone who said they would die for us, leaving us to wonder: But would you live for me tho?

 "To Zion" answers a question that has been relevant to women since the dawn of time.
 Can we have both?
-Women are so often told that once we make the decision to have a child, our professional and personal lives are no longer worth fulfillment.
-In the song, Lauryn candidly discusses the decision she made to keep her baby, Zion, in spite of her dreams and in return, Zion has given her the greatest joy in her life.
+Women are often told that once we decide to have a child, our professional and personal lives are no longer worth fulfillment.
+In the song, Lauryn candidly discusses the decision she made to keep her baby, Zion, despite her dreams, and in return, Zion has given her the greatest joy in her life.

 Lauryn really lets all of her femininity hang out on this track.
 She refutes critics who told her to use her head, and did what women do best: used her heart.
 In this track, she depicts the love between mother and child and proves that this connection is the truest reflection of God's grace.